rien333/numbersense-vae/thesis/README.md

 Zorzi, Marco, Alberto Testolin, and Ivilin Peev Stoianov.
 2013b.
 "Modeling Language and Cognition with Deep Unsupervised Learning: A Tutorial Overview." *Frontiers in Psychology* 4.
 Frontiers: 515.

+[^1]: A uniform distribution of cumalative area might have worked
+    better, but required algorithmic changes to the synthethic data generation process that were inhibited by the amount of time still avialable.